;

 After the Civil War, Southerners struggled with the sudden lack of free labor and the economy began to deteriorate.
 To offset that stress, some states began the practice of convict leasing and enforcing Black Codes.
 This allowed prisoners to be leased out for their labor to those who paid small leasing fees to the government.
 Because Black Codes criminalized freed slaves for frivolous reasons such as lack of employment, lack of housing, or participating in business other than husbandry, there was quickly a plethora of laborers to lease out.1

 This loophole introduced long-term consequences that are still catching up with us today.
-The 13th Amendment and current laws continue to allow convicted felons to be compelled to work without pay.
-And some legislators regard the nation’s high incarceration rate as a pressing current issue.
+The effects of the 13th Amendment and current laws continue to allow convicted felons to be compelled to work without pay.
+And some legislators regard the U.S.’s highest incarceration rate as a pressing current issue.

-How Americans Feel About Our High Incarceration Rate
+How Citizens Feel About Our High Incarceration Rate in America

-In 2017, the American Civil Liberties Union (ACLU) Campaign for Smart Justice conducted a public poll to gain greater understanding of how Americans view the high rate of incarceration in this country.
+In 2017, the American Civil Liberties Union (ACLU) Campaign for Smart Justice conducted a public poll to gain a greater understanding of how individuals view the high incarceration rate in America.
 Of those polled, 71 percent agreed that it is important to reduce America’s prison population.
 That 71 percent included 87 percent of Democrat respondents, 67 percent of independent respondents, and 57 percent of Republican respondents.
 The poll found that 68 percent of respondents would be more likely to vote for an elected official who supports reducing the prison population, and that 71 percent believe incarceration is counterproductive to public safety.
-Other studies and polls show similar results that liberals, conservatives, and moderates, for the most part, find some agreement on the high rate of incarceration as a current issue.2
+Other studies and polls show similar results that liberals, conservatives, and moderates, for the most part, find some agreement on the high incarceration rate in America as a current issue.2

 Sen. Charles Grassley (R-Iowa) and former Gov. Deval Patrick (D-Mass.) discuss sentencing reform and reducing rates of incarceration: